FlorentLM/mokap/README.md

 * On systems that do not use GRUB, if you want to the USB memory setting to be persistent, Basler's script won't work.
 You need to change your bootloader options manually.

     For instance, EndeavourOS uses systemd-boot: edit `/efi/loader/entries/YOURDISTRO.conf` (replace `YOURDISTRO` by the name of the entry for your system, typically the machine-id in the case of EndeavourOS) and add `usbcore.usbfs_memory_mb=2048` to the `options` line.

+#### FLIR Spinnaker SDK

+Refer to FLIR's guide for detailed instructions.
+But in short:

+* Download the [Spinnaker SDK](https://www.teledynevisionsolutions.com/support/support-center/software-firmware-downloads/iis/spinnaker-sdk-download/spinnaker-sdk--download-files/?pn=Spinnaker+SDK&vn=Spinnaker+SDK) from FLIR's website.
+* **Note:** You need _both_ the Full SDK with the binaries _and_ the Python SDK, **and they need to match in version** number.
+Currently, on Windows and Linux, the Python bindings only support SDK version 3.2.0.62.
+On macOS, you can install Spinnaker 4.1.
+* Install the full SDK with the installer provided
+* Make sure you have mokap installed, and activate Mokap's virtual env (see below)
+* Install the Spinnaker Python wheels with `uv pip install /path/to/spinnaker_python-3.2.0.62-cp310-cp310-win_amd64.whl` (replace with the path and the name of the `.whl` file you downloaded)

 #### Mokap